 It’s obvious by reading this woman’s words that she has a lot of issues she still needs professional help with resulting from her trauma.
 Projecting that onto a stranger who has nothing to do with her particular case isn’t helpful to her mental status.

 I was sexually assaulted – date raped – in college.
 I was extremely intoxicated and that was my fault.
 But I was with my best guy friend, who was also intoxicated, so I thought I was safe.
 What I don’t understand about Christine Blasey Ford’s story is the lack of detail.
 I still remember exactly where I was, and remember laying there trying to mouth “no” and not being able to.
 I remember being unable to stop it, and how helpless I felt.
-I didn’t tell anyone because, hey, it was my best guy friend, who I’d had a crush on, so obviously I must have wanted it.
+I didn’t tell anyone because, hey, it was my best guy friend, and who really has a best “friend” of the opposite sex, so obviously I must have wanted it.
 Right?

 I remember being back in our hometown and being with his family, who were like family to me, while holding this horrible secret.
 I remember blaming myself.
 Years later, when I visit our college town, I know exactly which dorm it was, which window I was looking out of as I was raped at 3 in the morning.